TexasInstruments/simplelink-wifi-examples/README.md

 # SimpleLink™ WIFI SDK Examples

-This repository contains Core SDK examples for TI devices supported by the SimpleLink WIFI SDK.
+This repository contains SDK examples for TI devices supported by the SimpleLink WIFI SDK.
 To learn which devices are supported by each SDK, refer to the [SDK Device Association section](#sdk-association).